-After you have created your account you will be taken to a page where you will pay your one time activation fee of $1.00.
+After you have created your account you will be taken to a page where $1.00 fee for sign up may be charged.
 If you have a Pay Pal account you can use your account.
 No Pay Pal account?
 NO WORRIES!
 You can use any major credit card to pay your account.
 Just click the Make Payment button.

 After you have paid your registration fee you will see see your receipt.
 When you receive your credit card statement your credit card charge will show that you have made a payment to The Brahman Journal.
 Make sure to click to go Back To Merchant and you will be redirected back to the Champion Horse Sales website.